wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

 Tuning a PID Controller
 =======================

-As seen in :ref:`Introduction to PID <docs/software/advanced-controls/introduction/introduction-to-pid.rst>`, a PID controller has three *tuned* constants.
+As seen in :ref:`Introduction to PID <docs/software/advanced-controls/introduction/introduction-to-pid:Introduction to PID>`, a PID controller has three *tuned* constants.
 The numeric values for these constants must be picked carefully for the specific mechanism under control.
 These constants will generally have different values on different robots.

 There are multiple methods for determining the values for these constants on your particular mechanism.

 The :ref:`SysId toolsuite <docs/software/pathplanning/system-identification/index:System Identification>` can be used to model your system and give accurate Proportional and Derivative values.
 This is preferred for supported mechanism types.

-Manual PID Tunin
+Manual PID Tuning
 -----------------

 In this section, we'll go through some techniques to manually find reasonable values for the gains in a PID controller.